kiwiz/gkeepapi/docs/index.rst

 Manipulating Notes
 ------------------

 Note objects have many attributes that can be directly get and set.
-Here are some non-comprehensive lists of the more interesting ones.
+Here is a non-comprehensive list of the more interesting ones.

 Notes and Lists: